Haberdashers' Hatcham College: History

 In January 2012, the then UK education secretary, Michael Gove, visited the school and gave a speech defending the government policy of converting local authority funded state schools into central government funded academies.

 In October 2012, a criminal investigation was launched into fraud allegations at the Haberdashers’ Aske’s Federation academy trust chain.
 A 55 year old male member of staff was suspended while the a civil case was launched against him to recover the defrauded funds.

 In June 2014, Adrian Percival, the then CEO of Haberdashers' Aske's Federation Trust, wrote to parents asking "that nobody comments publicly on this situation."

 In July 2014, conservative MP, Edward Timpson, reported to Parliament that £2.16 million had been defrauded from The Haberdashers' Aske's Federation Trust between the years 2010 to 2012.
 A statement from the federation said "It appears that the fraud was extremely sophisticated and involved the theft of a substantial amount of money effected through a large number of transactions processed over seven years, and involved one individual staff member in a position of trust acting alone."

 On 22 July 2014, BBC London News televised a report on the civil case made by Haberdashers' Aske's Federation Trusts against their former accounts manager Samuel Kayode, a Nigerian accountant and part-time pastor, attempting to recover £4.1m Kayode paid into his personal account over a 7-year period.

 In June 2016, a criminal case against the perpetrator of the fraud commenced at Woolwich Crown Court.

 On 24 June 2016, The Woolwich Crown Court sentenced Samuel Kayode to jail for 9 years.
 Of the £4.1m stolen by Kayode only £800,000 was recovered.
 Prosecutor James Thacker stated "It is believed to be Britain’s biggest education fraud".

-In September 2021 the school dropped the 'Aske's' from its title following controversy over the legacy of Robert Aske.
+In September 2021 the school dropped the 'Aske's' from its title following controversy over the legacy of Robert Aske, who held £500 of original stock in the slave-trading Royal African Company.